ajsquared/bar-cursor/README.md

 ## Introduction ##

-color-theme-x is an Emacs Lisp package that changes the Emacs cursor from a block into a bar.
+bar-cursor is an Emacs Lisp package that changes the Emacs cursor from a block into a bar.
 In overwrite-mode, the cursor will change into a block.